 |Black or African American||13|

 |Hispanic or Latino||19|

-Students from other countries are interested in Dental Laboratory Tech, too.
+Dental Laboratory Tech appeals to people across the globe.
 About 9.2% of those with this major are international students.

 How Much Do Dental Laboratory Technology Majors Make?